jbinko/UGEN/README.md

 Meaning take each string on left side and put it into result and after this take each string on right side and put it into result which is produced as new set of strings as result of an expression and is used for further processing.

-You can think about this more like auxiliary operation which is useful and frequently used with previous operator.
+You can think about it more like auxiliary operation which is useful and frequently used with previous operator.
 For example:
 ```
 MY_RULE_01